 Before a person can receive a loan or other financial assistance from one of the affected agencies or lenders, an elevation certificate must be obtained to determine if the building is in a Special Floodplain Hazard Area (SFHA).
 The SFHA is the base (100-year) floodplain mapped on a Flood Insurance Rate Map (FIRM).
 On a FIRM areas contained within zones that begin with the letter "A" are considered within SFHA.

 Copies of the FIRM are available for viewing at the Department of Public Works at City Hall, 300 Park Avenue, Suite 103E or by clicking here.
+Enter your address here to check where the floodplain is relative to your property lines.
 Many lenders and insurance agents also have copies.

 Development in the Floodplain